What to pack and be prepared for traveling with a 5-year-old

 Family car games – some favorites even 5-year-olds witll understand are

 - I-spy (though you may need to do colors or phonetics rather than alphabet)

-- The Alphabet game – great for learning your ABC’s, go through everything you know starting with A is for ….., then B, C etc taking turns around your group – you could try animals, foods or people’s names with a 5-year-old. older kids can try countries, cities, movies.
+- The Alphabet game – great for learning your ABC’s, go through everything you know starting with A is for ….., then B, C etc taking turns around your group – you could try animals, foods or people’s names with a 5-year-old.
+Older kids you can advance this game, try countries, cities, movies.

 Audiobooks – sharing an audiobook or podcast is a great family activity.
 You can get absorbed in the story whilst also chatting or explain parts too.
-Audiobooks need not be something you simply plug your kids in, grown ups can love them too – here we choose all our family favourites, plus podcasts the whole family can tune in to.
+Audiobooks need not be something you simply plug your kids in, grown-ups can love them too – here we choose all our family favourites, plus podcasts the whole family can tune in to.

 Snacks! – It doesn’t seem to matter what age kids are, snacks are the stuff of travel dreams.
 My Master L can remember pretty much any place he’s been simply by the snack he ate there (not bad for a fussy eater).